Ziyadelbanna/Pac-man/README.md

 # Pac-man  :person_with_blond_hair:

->_A Maze survival game with score, timer and other controls.
+>_This is a simple maze survival game with score, timer and other controls.
 The goal is to reach the yellow door which will help Pacman get outside the maze._

 * _The idea of this game is nearly similar to the original Pac-man game_